AudreyKj/go-url-shortener/README.md

 ## Areas of Improvement

 - Dockerize the entire project for easier deployment
-- Add a React frontend for user-friendly interface
 - Implement rate limiting for API endpoints
 - Enhance logging for better observability